 “Medicalized FGM has nothing to do with intimate surgery.
-Adults do the medical procedure for a reduction of hypertrophic labia, and we do it in gynecological surgery.
+Adults undergo the medical procedure for a reduction of hypertrophic labia, and we perform it as a gynecological surgery.
 The same is true for reductions of enlarged clitoral labia.
-This has nothing to do with FGM in the Burkinabe context. »
+This has nothing to do with FGM in the Burkinabe context.

 Thus, on the one hand, genital plastic surgery or other practices of female genital modification are seen as a personal choice concomitant with the free disposal of one’s body.
-On the other hand, on the other hand, they are perceived as the result of social pressure on women’s bodies and the will to conform.
+On the other hand, they are perceived as the result of social pressure on women’s bodies and linked to the women’s will to conform.

-“At GAMS Belgium, we have opened the team debate on other forms of practices which also affect the external genitalia of women and which could be considered as a social norm imposed on women’s bodies.
+“At GAMS Belgium, we have opened the debate within our team on other forms of practices which also affect the external genitalia of women and which could be considered as a social norm imposed on women’s bodies.

 The current “fashion” of reducing the labia minora is one of them.
-In Belgium we see young girls under the age of 18 or just 18 years old who have barely discovered all the facets of their sexuality and who require plastic surgery to meet a criterion of “beauty”, without any proven hypertrophy (with a risk of complications that is never 0% when surgery is performed).
-Wouldn’t a session with a sexologist who could reassure her not be more ethical than going for surgery as a first intention?
+In Belgium we see young girls under the age of 18 or just 18 years old who have barely discovered all the facets of their sexuality and who ask for plastic surgery in order to conform to a criterion of “beauty”, without any proven hypertrophy (with a risk of complications that is never 0% whenever surgery is being performed).
+Wouldn’t a session with a sexologist who could reassure her not be more ethical than immediately opting for surgery ?

-Having this more holistic approach to everything that is imposed on women’s bodies in all societies also helps to balance the debates and not see the world in black and white.
-Whether in Europe or in Africa, women are still under social pressure today to correspond to the role expected by society…and this translates first and foremost into control of their bodies. “(Fabienne Richard)
+Having this more holistic approach to everything that is imposed on women’s bodies in all societies also helps to balance the debate and not see the world in black and white.
+Whether in Europe or in Africa, women are still under social pressure today to correspond to the role expected by society…and this translates first and foremost into societal control over their bodies. “(Fabienne Richard)

 It should be noted that national contexts are also different.
 Debates on cosmetic genital surgery have more meaning and relevance in Europe and North America than in Burkina Faso, where the demands are of a different nature.

-“In Burkina Faso we are not dealing with the requests for cosmetic reduction you are talking about.
+“In Burkina Faso we are not dealing with requests for cosmetic reduction (…).
 Besides, our fight is to protect the underage girl who doesn’t take responsibility for herself.
 It is not a question of going against the will of adults to do with their bodies what they want.
-It is a minor and it does not deserve to be attacked in view of the priorities to be managed in Burkina Faso. “(Charlemagne Marie R Ouedraogo).
+It is a minor and it does not deserve to be focused on in view of the priorities in Burkina Faso. “(Charlemagne Marie R Ouedraogo).

-In the continuity of the debate, the case was reported of a little-known and qualified practice that has been going on in Senegal, the abduction of southieutes or condylomas.
+In the continuity of the debate, the case was reported of a little-known practice that has been going on in Senegal, the ablation of southieutes or condylomas.

-“There is a traditional phenomenon in Senegal that is harmful to health practitioners and is considered by some to be a kind of FGM.
+“There is a traditional phenomenon in Senegal that is harmful in the eyes of health practitioners and is considered by some to be a form of FGM.
 It is a phenomenon that consists of cutting something out of a woman’s vagina to facilitate penetration on her wedding night.
-The person to whom this thing is cut, called condyloma by some, is certainly of legal age but is constrained by social norms that force him to undergo this ordeal. “(Fatou Kebe)
+The person on whom this thing, called condyloma by some, is cut, is certainly of legal age but is constrained by social norms that force her to undergo this ordeal. “(Fatou Kebe)

-The practice responds to myths and social expectations under the guise of medical necessity, since condylomas are indeed a medically treated pathology in sexually active women with HPV but cannot concern girls, virgins, from whom they are supposedly removed, as Dr. Hashim Hounkpatin testifies.
+The practice responds to myths and social expectations under the guise of medical necessity, since condylomas are indeed a medically treated pathology in sexually active women with HPV but cannot concern virgins, from whom they are supposedly removed.

-This practice is surely performed on “virgin” women in whom it is assumed that the “first time” would be difficult or impossible.
+This practice is performed on “virgin” women for whom it is assumed that the “first time” will be difficult or impossible.
 And since it is the wedding night, the marriage must be consummated.

-For the sake of clarity of terminology, the condyloma refers in medicine to a mass that appears on the genitals due to a virus and transmitted during sexual intercourse.
-Are they really condylomas that are cut off or the hymen or something else?
+For the sake of clarity of terminology, the condyloma refers in medicine to a mass that appears on the genitals due to a virus transmitted during sexual intercourse.
+Is is really condylomas that are cut off or is it the hymen or something else?